elementary-Inc/blog/_posts/2024/2024-11-26-os-8-available-now.md

 # Get elementary OS 8

-elementary OS 8 is available as a pay-what-you-can purchase at [elementary.io] today.
+elementary OS 8 is available as a pay-what-you-can purchase at [elementary.io] later today.
 Localized direct downloads and a torrent magnet link are provided.

 <figure class="on-screen" markdown="1">
 ![A clean desktop](/images/{{ page.slug }}/Desktop/clean.png)